-The extra creativity offered by libraries comes at a cost: you have to
+The extra creativity offered by libraries comes at a cost: you have to actually write your main

-the input in the correct format? do the options and the inputs correspond?
+function and get your hands dirty in managing user inputs: are all the necessary parameters given a value? is the input in the correct format? do the options and the inputs correspond? and many other similar checks.

-and outputs and is commonly needed, it is much more worthwhile to simply do
+So when an operation has well-defined inputs and outputs and is commonly needed, it is much more worthwhile to simply do use all the great features that Gnuastro has already defined for such operations.

-To make it easier to learn/apply the internal program infra-structure discussed in Mandatory source code files, in the Version controlled source, Gnuastro ships with a template program.
+To make it easier to learn/apply the internal program infrastructure discussed in Mandatory source code files, in the Version controlled source, Gnuastro ships with a template program.
 This template program is not available in the Gnuastro tarball so it does not confuse people using the tarball.
-The bin/TEMPLATE directory in Gnuastro’s Git repository contains the bare-minimum files necessary to define a new program and all the basic/necessary files/functions are pre-defined there.
+The bin/TEMPLATE directory in Gnuastro’s Git repository contains the bare minimum files necessary to define a new program and all the basic/necessary files/functions are pre-defined there.

 Below you can see a list of initial steps to take for customizing this template.
 We just assume that after cloning Gnuastro’s history, you have already bootstrapped Gnuastro, if not, please see Bootstrapping.